-Lithium was the first mood stabilizer and is still the first line treatment option, but is underutilized because it is an older drug.
-Lithium is commonly prescribed for a manic episode in bipolar disorder as well as maintenance therapy of bipolar disorder in a patient with a history of a manic episode.
+Lithium was the first mood stabilizer and is still the first-line treatment option, but is underutilized because it is an older drug.
+Lithium is a commonly prescribed drug for a manic episode in bipolar disorder as well as maintenance therapy of bipolar disorder in a patient with a history of a manic episode.
 The primary target symptoms of lithium are mania and unstable mood.

 The mechanism of action of lithium is not known.
 It is rapidly absorbed, has a small volume of distribution, and is excreted in the urine unchanged (there is no metabolism of lithium).

 Lithium modifies sodium transport in nerve and muscle cells.
-It alters the metabolism of neurotransmitters, specifically catecholamines, and serotonin.
+It alters the metabolism of neurotransmitters, specifically catecholamines and serotonin.
 It may alter intracellular signaling via second messenger systems by inhibition of inositol monophosphate.
 This inhibition, in turn, affects neurotransmission through the phosphatidylinositol secondary messenger system.
-Lithium also decreases protein kinase C activity which alters genomic expression associated with neurotransmission.
-Lithium is thought to increase cytoprotective proteins and possibly activates neurogenesis and increases gray matter volume.
+Lithium also decreases protein kinase C activity, which alters genomic expression associated with neurotransmission.
+Lithium appears to increase cytoprotective proteins and possibly activates neurogenesis and increases gray matter volume.

 Lithium is administered orally in pill form, capsule, or liquid.
-The tablet is available in a controlled release 450 mg tablet or a slow release form 300 mg tablet.
+The tablet is available in a controlled release 450 mg tablet or a slow-release formulation in a 300 mg tablet.
 Capsules are available in 150 mg, 300 mg, and 600 mg strength.
 The liquid formulation is available as 8 mEq/5 mL strength.
-The dosage is usually started at 300 mg twice a day or 3 times a day.
+The dosage usually starts at 300 mg twice or three times a day.

-It takes about 1 to 3 weeks for lithium to show effects and remission of symptoms.
-Many patients show only a partial reduction of symptoms and some may be nonresponders.
-In cases where the patient does not display an adequate response, consider monitoring plasma levels and titrating the dose.
-A single nighttime dose may be considered to minimize side effects in patients who have been stabilized.
+It takes about 1 to 3 weeks for lithium to show the effects and remission of symptoms.
+Many patients show only a partial reduction of symptoms, and some may be nonresponders.
+In cases where the patient does not display an adequate response, consider monitoring plasma levels, and titrating the dose.
+A single nighttime dose may be a consideration to minimize side effects in stabilized patients.
 Lower doses and lower serum levels of lithium are preferable in elderly patients.
-If patients do not show an adequate response, augmentation should be considered.
+If patients do not show an adequate response, the clinician should consider augmentation.
 The preferred agents are valproate, lamotrigine, and atypical antipsychotics like risperidone, olanzapine, quetiapine, ziprasidone, and aripiprazole.

 Lithium can cause several adverse effects.
 Typically the side effects are dose-related.
 Notable side effects include: